IAmUser4574/zeromq-ros/README.md

 Robust middleware for connecting multiple ROS masters for controlling swarms.

+## About

+ZeroMQ-ROS is a middleware that allows for the control of multiple ROS masters from a single coordinator and makes it easy to create swarm applications using the standard ROS framework.
+ZeroMQ-ROS uses the ZeroMQ message queue to communicate between the coordinator and the agents.

 ## Install

 **[Warning] You must already have ROS installed on all machines you would like